Understanding the SACE

 - the equivalent of 'satisfactory achievement'* in Recognised courses.

 * 'Satisfactory achievement' is defined as: a C grade or better at Stage 1, a C– or better at Stage 2, 'granted' for Recognised courses, and 'completed' for modified subjects.

 South Australian Certificate of Education and Record of Achievement

 The South Australian Certificate of Education is a parchment that certifies that the student has fulfilled all of the requirements of the SACE and has been awarded the qualification.

-The Record of Achievement is an official transcript of the student's Stage 1 and Stage 2 results for SACE subjects and Recognised courses.
+The Record of Achievement is an official transcript of a student's Stage 1 and Stage 2 results for SACE subjects and recognised courses.

-This transcript is provided to all students who receive a result for at least one Stage 2 SACE subject, or who have been granted SACE credits for Recognised courses.
+A transcript is provided to all students who receive a result for at least one Stage 2 SACE subject, or who have been granted SACE credits for recognised courses.

 Completing the SACE using modified subjects